sendwithus/competencies/competencies/jupyter.md

 - You know Jupyter shortcuts.

-- You know what is Command mode and Edit mode, and how to use each one.
+- You know what Command mode and Edit mode are, and how to use each one.

 - You know how to evaluate a cell without mouse.